Anjelica A. Young

 Beyond her literary pursuits, Anjelica is a visionary leader who founded the esteemed Book Club Hub.
 Through this platform, she has spearheaded efforts to demystify authors from diverse backgrounds worldwide, fostering a vibrant community of readers and thinkers.

 As a rising freshman at Columbia University in the City of New York, Anjelica has been recognized as a Columbia College Scholar—an honor indicative of her exceptional intellectual promise and dedication to scholarship.
-She is set to embark on a journey majoring in Neuroscience and Behavior, driven by a profound desire to leverage her education to address the mental health crisis in Kenya.

 She is also a Yale Young African Scholar alumnus (YYAS '21).